paperless-ngx/paperless-ngx/docs/usage.md

 You can also submit a document using the REST API, see [POSTing documents](/api#file-uploads) for details.

+## Permissions

+As of version 1.13.0 Paperless-ngx added core support for user / group permissions.
+Permissions is based around an object 'owner' and 'view' and 'edit' permissions can be granted to other users or groups.

+Permissions uses the built-in user model of the backend framework, Django.

+!!! note

+    After migration to version 1.13.0 all existing documents, tags etc. will have no explicit owner set which means they will be visible / editable by all users.
+Once an object has an owner set, only the owner can explicitly grant / revoke permissions.

+!!! note

+    When first migrating to permissions it is recommended to user a 'superuser' account (which would usually have been setup during installation) to ensure you have full permissions.

+    Note that superusers have access to all objects.

+Permissions can be set using the new "Permissions" tab when editing documents, or bulk-applied in the UI by selecting documents and choosing the "Permissions" button.
+Owner can also optionally be set for documents uploaded via the API.
+Documents consumed via the consumption dir currently do not have an owner set.

+### Users and Groups

+Paperless-ngx versions after 1.13.0 allow creating and editing users and groups via the 'frontend' UI.
+These can be found under Settings > Users & Groups, assuming the user has access.
+If a user is designated as a member of a group those permissions will be inherited and this is reflected in the UI.
+Explicit permissions can be granted to limit access to certain parts of the UI (and corresponding API endpoints).

 ## Best practices {#basic-searching}

 Paperless offers a couple tools that help you organize your document